paulomenon/paulomenon.github.io/_posts/2050-01-22-welcome-page.markdown

 Paulo is known for his passion for collaborating and helping others to strengthen their abilities, creativity, adaptability, problem-solving abilities, team advocacy and customer focus.
 He is highly regarded by colleagues and peers alike for his professionalism and integrity.

 As it was mentioned by one of his peers "I found Paulo very professional and friendly and easy to work with.
 He has a great sense of humour, which keeps the team atmosphere light even during high-pressure times.
 I will be happy to work with him in future."

+Paulo has over 20 years of experience in IT.
+He began his career programming in Java before popular frameworks like Hibernate emerged.
+His journey started in Brazil as a JBoss consultant, working as a contractor for Red Hat and its partners.
+After some time, he moved to the UK, continuing as a consultant for Red Hat UK, again as a contractor/partner, for another three years.
+Paulo then joined Red Hat as a permanent employee in 2015.

+Currently, Paulo works as a Principal Consultant and Architect, where he has the flexibility to contribute to both architecture design for cloud application development, DevOps, GitOps, automation, and integration.
+He is also hands-on in delivering application modernization, cloud-native solutions, and cloud architecture and development.

 ## Giveback to the community